CartoDB/documentation/app/content/react/guides/layers.md

 ### useCartoLayerProps

-The last parameter passed to the layer constructor is `...cartoLayerProps`.
-This is a set of default properties that are used mainly for filtering and highlight features.
+The first parameter passed to the layer constructor when using the code generator is `...cartoLayerProps`.
+This is a set of default properties that are used mainly for setting the source properties, and filtering and highlighting features.
 You can get more details about the `useCartoLayerProps` hook in the [library reference](../../library-reference/api/#usecartolayerprops).

-If you need to override the [`uniqueidproperty`](https://deck.gl/docs/api-reference/geo-layers/mvt-layer#uniqueidproperty), used in vector tile layers to identify features, you need to specify it when you call the hook.
+If you need to override the [`uniqueIdProperty`](https://deck.gl/docs/api-reference/geo-layers/mvt-layer#uniqueidproperty), used in vector tile layers to identify features, you need to specify the property name when you call the hook.
 This is useful for filtering and highlighting when a feature crosses or is present in multiple tiles:

 ```javascript